Cucuteni–Trypillia culture: Ritual and religion

 The archaeologist Marija Gimbutas based at least part of her Kurgan hypothesis and Old European culture theories on these Cucuteni–Trypillia clay figurines.
 Her conclusions, which were always controversial, today are discredited by many scholars, but still there are some scholars who support her theories about how neolithic societies were matriarchal, non-warlike, and worshipped an "earthy" mother goddess, but were subsequently wiped out by invasions of patriarchal Indo-European tribes who burst out of the steppes of Russia and Kazakhstan beginning around 2500 BC, and who worshipped a warlike Sky God.

-However, Gimbutas' theories have been partially discredited by more recent discoveries and analyses.
+Gimbutas' theories have been partially discredited by more recent discoveries and analyses.
 Today there are many scholars who disagree with Gimbutas, pointing to new evidence that suggests a much more complex society during the Neolithic era than she had been accounting for.

 One of the unanswered questions regarding the Cucuteni–Trypillia culture is the small number of artefacts associated with funerary rites.
 Although very large settlements have been explored by archaeologists, the evidence for mortuary activity is almost invisible.
 Making a distinction between the eastern Trypillia and the western Cucuteni regions of the Cucuteni–Trypillia geographical area, American archaeologist Douglass W. Bailey writes:

 There are no Cucuteni cemeteries and the Trypillia ones that have been discovered are very late.

 Currently, the only Trypillian site where human remains dating to the first half of the 4th millennium BC have been consistently found is Verteba Cave in west Ukraine.
 The discovery of skulls is more frequent than other parts of the body, however because there has not yet been a comprehensive statistical survey done of all of the skeletal remains discovered at Cucuteni–Trypillia sites, precise post excavation analysis of these discoveries cannot be accurately determined at this time.
 Still, many questions remain concerning these issues, as well as why there seems to have been no male remains found at all.
 The only definite conclusion that can be drawn from archaeological evidence is that in the Cucuteni–Trypillia culture, in the vast majority of cases, the bodies were not formally deposited within the settlement area.